-Our watershed is home to over 300,000 residents who depend on it for drinking water, floodplain functions, recreation, and other services.
+The residents of our watershed depend on it for drinking water, floodplain functions, recreation, and other services.
 A watershed is an area of land where all streams and rainfall drain to the same place.
 A healthy watershed means a healthy community, environment, and economy.

-Learn more about our watershed and how you can help protect it at KeepitCleanPartnership.org.
+Learn more about watersheds, stormwater, and how to protect water quality by visiting KeepitCleanPartnership.org.